It takes many people to build great APIs, especially in a complex organization.

 It also requires that teams across your organization collaborate with internal and external stakeholders on defining and iterating API design standards.
 We call this approach to designing APIs Collaborative API Design, and it ensures that every API you create remains consistent and reliable.

-🔗 1) Collaborate on a Comprehensive API Style Guide
+1) Collaborate on an API Style Guide

 We talk a lot on this blog about using a JSON/YAML Linter to create style guides for your structured data.
 However, most of the design decisions in a style guide cannot be automated.
 Many organizations document their design decisions manually, publishing them in a written document.
 If you want to create consistent APIs across your organization, collaborating on a comprehensive, written style guide will ensure that you do that.